tharapalanivel/fms-model-optimizer/examples/QAT_INT8/README.md

 ## Example Test Results

-For comparison purposes, here are some of the results we found during testing when tested with PyTorch 2.3.1:
+For comparison purposes, here are some of the results we found during testing when tested with `PyTorch 2.3.1`:

+> [!NOTE]
-- Accuracy could vary ~ +-0.2 from run to run.
+> Accuracy could vary ~ +-0.2 from run to run.
-- `INT8` matmuls are ~2x faster than `FP16` matmuls, However, `INT8` models will have additional overhead compared to `FP16` models.
-For example, converting FP tensors to INT before INT matmul.
-- Each of these additional quantization operations is relatively 'cheap', but the overhead of launching each job is not negligible.
-Using `torch.compile` can fuse the Ops and reduce the total number of jobs launching.
-- `CUDAGRAPH` is the most effective way to minimize job launching overheads and can achieve ~2X end-to-end speed-up in this case.
-However, there seems to be bugs associated with this option at the moment.
-Further investigation is still on-going.

 |model|batchsize|torch.compile|accuracy(F1)|inference speed (msec)|
 |----|--:|---------:|----:|------------:|